danbenn/WeThePeople/README.md

 # WeThePeople

-Empowering people to stay informed on legislation at the local and national level.

 Helping people find and understand state-level bills is incredibly hard.

 First, not every bill is interesting to every person.
 A bill on education might be interesting to teachers, but not the general population.